heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Assigning Pods to Nodes.md

 #### Note:

-The DaemonSet controller, which [creates Pods for DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/#how-daemon-pods-are-scheduled), does not support scheduling profiles.
+The DaemonSet controller, which [](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/#how-daemon-pods-are-scheduled), does not support scheduling profiles.
 When the DaemonSet controller creates Pods, the default Kubernetes scheduler places those Pods and honors any `nodeAffinity` rules in the DaemonSet controller.

 ### Inter-pod affinity and anti-affinity[](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity)